etschmidt/boredroomnews/_posts/2019-07-11-bear-market.md

 hidden: true
 ---

-LONDON - The worst fears of of isolationist Britons materialized today as a notable migrant's shopping expedition in affluent Notting Hill threats to unleash a bear market.
+LONDON - The worst fears of of isolationist Britons materialized today as an immigrant's Notting Hill shopping expedition threatened to unleash a bear market.
 Paddington, known Windsor Gardens resident and admitted stowaway, incited strong market reactions as he headed to purchase various vegetables for his family supper.

 Despite making up less than 1% of the British resident population, Peruvian bears have causes a significantly disproportionate amount of mayhem, from recklessly endangering pedestrians test-driving heavy machinery to disrupting BBC telecasts.
 London financial analysts are bracing for a greater ripple effect throughout the market as Paddington has been sighted en route to "elevensies" with another immigrant associate, a certain Mr. Gruber, whose business dealings in various antiquities have aroused suspicions in the past.